raspberrypilearning/secure-messages/en/step_2.md

 ## The Caesar cipher

-A cipher is a type of secret code, where you swap the letters around so that no-one can read your message.
+A cipher is a type of code, where you swap the letters around so that no-one can read your message.

 You'll be using one of the oldest and most famous ciphers, the __Caesar cipher__, which is named after Julius Caesar.